nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

      ```

 4. **Running Commands:**
    - The `RUN` instruction executes commands inside the container during the image build process.
 This is used to install dependencies, set up the environment, or perform other tasks.
-This was used to install system dependencies and and ODBC driver:
+This was used to install system dependencies and the ODBC driver:
      ```dockerfile
      RUN apt-get update && apt-get install -y \
          unixodbc unixodbc-dev odbcinst odbcinst1debian2 libpq-dev gcc && \